 What is special about geometry is the phenomenological character of its laws, and hence the significant role played by intuition.
 Wittgenstein points to this aspect only in passing: "Imagination tells us.
-And the germ of truth is here; only one must understand it right." (p.
+And the germ of truth is here; only one must understand it right" (p.
 8).
 The term "imagination" is very general, and what he says at the end of the second sentence is a qualification which shows that the author feels the theme of intuition to be rather tricky.
-It is, in fact, very difficult to characterize the epistemological role of intuition in a satifactory way.
-The sharp opposition between intuition and concepts, as it occurs in Kant's philosophy, does not appear to be justified on closer examination.
-When considering geometrical thinking, in particular, it is difficult to separate sharply the part played by intuition from that played by the conceptual; since we find here a formation of concepts that is in a certain sense guided by intuition-one that, in the sharpness of its intentions, goes beyond what is intuitive in the strict sense, but also cannot be understood adequately if it is considered in separation from intuition.
-Strange is that Wittgenstein assigns intuition no specific epistemological role, in spite of the fact that his thinking is dominated by the visual.
+Indeed, it is very difficult to characterize the epistemological role of intuition in a satifactory way.
+The sharp opposition between intuition and concepts as it occurs in Kant's philosophy does not, on closer inspection, appear to be justified.
+When considering geometrical thinking in particular it is difficult to separate sharply the part played by intuition from that played by the conceptual; since we find here a formation of concepts that is in a certain sense guided by intuition-one that, in the sharpness of its intentions, goes beyond what is intuitive in the strict sense, but also cannot be understood adequately if it is considered in separation from intuition.
+What is strange is that Wittgenstein assigns no specific epistemological role to intuition in spite of the fact that his thinking is dominated by the visual.
 For him a proof is always a picture.
 At one time he gives a mere figure as an example of a geometrical proof.
 It is also striking that he never talks about the intuitive evidence of topological facts, such as the fact that the surface of a sphere divides (the rest of) space into an interior and an exterior part, in such a way that a curve which connects an inside point with an outside point always passes through a point on the surface of the sphere.

 Questions concerning the foundations of geometry and its axioms belong primarily to the domain of general epistemology.
-What today is $|^{Mancosu: 519}$ called research on the foundations of mathematics in the narrower sense is directly mainly at the foundations of arithmetic.
+What is called research on the foundations of mathematics in the narrower sense today is directly mainly at the foundations of arithmetic.
 Here one tends to eliminate, as much as possible, what is special about geometry by separating the latter into an arithmetical and a physical side.
 We shall leave aside the question of whether this procedure is justified; that question is not discussed by Wittgenstein.
-On the other hand, he deals in great detail with basic questions concerning arithmetic.
-Let us now take a closer look at his remarks regarding this area of inquiry.
+In contrast, he deals in great detail with basic questions concerning arithmetic.
+Let us now take a closer look at his remarks concerning this area of inquiry.

 The viewpoint from which Wittgenstein looks at arithmetic is not the usual one of a mathematician.
-More than with arithmetic itself, Wittgenstein has concerned himself with theories concerning the foundations of arithmetic (in particular with Russell's theory).
-With regard especially to the theory of numbers, his examples seldom go beyond the numerical.
+More than with arithmetic itself, Wittgenstein is concerned with theories of the foundations of arithmetic (in particular with Russell's theory).
+With regard to the theory of numbers, especially, his examples seldom go beyond the numerical.
 An uninformed reader might well conclude that the theory of numbers consists almost entirely of numerical equations-which, actually, are normally not regarded as propositions to be proved, but as simple statements.
-His treatment is more mathematical in the sections where he discusses questions of set theory, such as concerning denumerability and non-denumerability, as well as concerning the theory of Dedekind cuts.
+Wittgenstein's treatment is more mathematical in the sections where he discusses questions of set theory, such as concerning denumerability and non-denumerability, as well as concering the theory of Dedekind cuts.